eciggaar/botmaster-watsonconversation-socketio/README.md

 To make life a bit easier for you, we've included a sample workspace to give you a jump-start with your own workspace.
 The steps below describe how to import this workspace and how to link this to the application.

-1. Open the <a href="https://github.com/eciggaar/botmaster-watsonconversation-socketio/blob/master/resources/demo-workspace-socketio.json" download="demo-workspace.json" target="_blank">contents</a> of the sample workspace JSON file in a separate tab.
-Select the contents of the page and save it to a file on your own device.
+1. Use Ctrl-click (or the equivalent action for your system) to open the <a href="https://ibm.box.com/v/demo-workspace" target=download>sample workspace</a> JSON file in a separate tab.
+Click **Download** to download this file to your own device.

-  ![Create workspace][5]
+  ![Download workspace][5]

-2. Open your Bluemix application [dashboard](https://console.ng.bluemix.net) and select the `conversation-service-socketio` that was created for you during the deployment process.
+2. Open your Bluemix application [dashboard](https://console.ng.bluemix.net) and select the `conversation-service` that was created for you during the deployment process.
 Click on **Launch tool** to open the Watson Conversation Tooling.
 You might need to switch region and/or space to match the selection you've made in Step 4 of [Getting Started with Botmaster on Bluemix](#getting-started-with-botmaster-on-bluemix)

   ![Launch tool][6]